jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 There may be more things you want to do with an argument before passing it to a procedure.
 You may want to create a brand new object as an argument and you may want to call some members of the argument first.
 You *can’t* do these operations directly on the argument.
 You have to create a separate object, manipulate it and then pass it by reference

 There’s a shorthand for creating a brand new object and passing it by reference.
-In text code this will look like this:
+In text code this might look like this:

 ```vb
 Procedure ( New Type )